Tips & Tricks

 8 Self-Advocacy Tips for Hearing Implant Recipients

 Self-advocacy is about being aware of your needs, desires, and feelings and being able to effectively communicate these to others.
-The ability to speak up for yourself to get what you want and need is a skill that may allow you to feel more confident and independent in daily life and when communicating with others.
+The ability to speak up for yourself to get what you need and want is a skill that will enable you to feel more confident and independent in daily life and when communicating with others.

 A man with a cochlear implant talking to the cashier of a bakery